lm3nitro/Projects/Proxy/Squid Proxy/Squid SSL Bump.md

 ## Windows Client

-After compeltignthe configuration for Squid, I then procced to set-up my Windows 10 VM and configure it to use the proxy:
+After completing the configuration for Squid, I then procced to set-up my Windows 10 VM and configure it to use the proxy:

 1. I first downloaded the certificates to the Windows client: